Djngo/Hooking-and-Patching-android-template/README.md

 # Hooking-and-Patching-android-template
 This is a template for the usage of Cydia Substrate and KittyMemory. **(Does not support arm64)**

-It is base on an already made hooking template by joeyjurjens/Ted2 here https://github.com/joeyjurjens/Android-Hooking-Template
+It is based on an already made hooking template by joeyjurjens/Ted2 here https://github.com/joeyjurjens/Android-Hooking-Template

 And the KittyMemory repo by MJx0 here https://github.com/MJx0/KittyMemory